supabase-community/gotrue-csharp/README.md

 ---

+## BREAKING CHANGES v3.1 → v3.x

+- Exceptions have been simplified to a single `GotrueException`.
+A `Reason` field has been added to `GotrueException` to clarify what happened.
+This should also be easier to manage as the Gotrue server API & messages evolve.
+- The session delegates for `Save`/`Load`/`Destroy` have been simplified to no longer require `async`.
+- Console logging in a few places (most notable the background refresh thread) has been removed in favor of a notification method.
+See `Client.AddDebugListener()` and the test cases for examples.
+  This will allow you to implement your own logging strategy (write to temp file, console, user visible err console, etc).
+- The client now more reliably emits AuthState changes.
+- There is now a single source of truth for headers in the stateful Client - the `Options` headers.

+New feature:

+- Added a `Settings` request to the stateless API only - you can now query the server instance to determine if it's got the settings you need.
+This might allow for things like a visual component in a tool to verify the GoTrue settings are working correctly, or tests that run differently depending on the server configuration.

+Implementation notes:

+- Test cases have been added to help ensure reliability of auth state change notifications and persistence.
+- Persistence is now managed via the same notifications as auth state change

-## BREAKING CHANGES MOVING FROM v3.0 to 3.1
+## BREAKING CHANGES v3.0 → 3.1

 - We've implemented the PKCE auth flow.
 SignIn using a provider now returns an instance of `ProviderAuthState` rather than a `string`.
 - The provider sign in signature has moved `scopes` into `SignInOptions`

 In Short:

 ```c#
 # What was:
 var url = await client.SignIn(Provider.Github, "scopes and things");